 During the course students engage with creative practitioners and designers in a range of ways, through the programme of visiting lectures, masterclasses, through live project briefs, and networking with practitioners appropriate to their interests and career ambitions.
 Students are presented with lots of different opportunities to engage in real world projects, from live projects with companies such as Standfast and Barracks, and Diva Designs, or to contribute to community projects/events such as the Festival of Making or the Super Slow Way Fabrications.

 Fundamental to the philosophy of the course is providing the opportunity for students to explore and realise their individual aspirations and potential, creating a framework for developing as skilled and informed professional practitioners.

 Practical work is carried out within our extensive and very well equipped studios and workshops.
-A programme of guest lecturers and visits to exhibitions, workshops, manufacturers, etc. further supports study.

 A special feature of this course is the blend of practice and theory which underpins the student projects.
-As a student on a MA course in the School of Art, Design and Performance you will belong to a postgraduate design community.
+As a student on a MA course in the School of Art, Design and Fashion you will belong to a postgraduate design community.
 You will study some modules alongside students from other design disciplines.
 Through participation in a common programme, you will experience a strong sense of community, sharing of knowledge and access to a wide range of staff skills and resources.